b-harvest/Canto/x/liquidstaking/spec/01_concepts.md

 The discount rate is calculated as follows: `discount rate = reward module account's balance / (num paired chunks * chunk size)`

 The cap is 3% so the discount rate cannot exceed 3%.
-This value a parameter that can be changed by governance.
+This value is a parameter that can be changed by governance.